RohaanJohn/RohaanJohn/README.md

 The link to add the bot to your server: http://bit.ly/3lueFH9

-## - 10.
-EmailVerificationAPI
+## - 9.
+PlotIt
-This API determines whether the email inputted by the user is valid or invalid.
-The API can be used in other apps which need email verification for their operation.
+A Data Analysis Project powered by python's own Matplotlib library.

-The link to the website: https://emailverificationapi.up.railway.app/accounts/verify
+The link to the website: https://plotit.up.railway.app

 # 💻 Technical Skills:
 ## - TensorFlow